 Children’s Chapel is an opportunity for children to experience the “Liturgy of the Word” in an easy-to-understand story format.
 Children participate in a number of ways, such as setting the altar table, listening, responding to the story, singing, praying, collecting an offering, and exchanging the sign of peace.

-At the beginning of the 10 a.m. worship service, children follow the children’s cross out of the church to Children’s Chapel, which is held in room 203 on the second-floor education wing.
+At the beginning of the 10:30 a.m. worship service, children follow the children’s cross out of the church to Children’s Chapel, which is held in the St. Francis Courtyard or the Great Hall.
 Children are escorted into the church at the time of the Peace to join their families for Communion.
-Children age three and up are welcome to Children’s Chapel.
-The liturgy is geared for children age three to seven.
-Parent participation is encouraged, especially during a child’s first time to attend Children’s Chapel.